“The children really enjoyed your art teaching, as did the teachers.” — Patricia Chantrey, Headteacher St Joseph’s RC Primary School, London.

 SAE Institute London

-I work on the 3D Animation, Game art, VFX and Film courses, teaching cartooning, creative drawing skills, storyboarding, character design and story-telling.
-Modules that I have designed and taught include Fundamentals of Drawing, Illustration, Character Design, Storyboarding and Life Drawing.
+I worked on the 3D Animation, Game Art, VFX and Film courses, teaching cartooning, creative drawing skills, storyboarding, character design and story-telling.
+Modules that I designed and taught included Fundamentals of Drawing, Illustration, Character Design, Storyboarding and Life Drawing.

 Below is a selection of SAE students’ artwork: